wazuh/wazuh-documentation/source/pci-dss/configuration-assessment.rst

 Below are some PCI DSS requirement use cases that can be met with the SCA module.

-- PCI DSS 2.2.6 requires that system security parameters are configured to prevent misuse.
-An example of a system security parameter that may be abused if it is misconfigured is IP forwarding.
+- PCI DSS 2.2.4 requires that only necessary services, protocols, daemons, and functions are enabled, and all unnecessary functionality is removed or disabled.
+An example of a system service that may be abused if it is misconfigured is IP forwarding.
 When IP forwarding is configured on a device, it may serve as a router and can be abused.

-   In order to perform checks for this specific use case, the SCA module has check 18081 - **Ensure IP forwarding is disabled**.
+   In order to perform checks for this specific use case, the SCA module has check 18081 **Ensure IP forwarding is disabled** for Ubuntu 14.04 endpoints.
 When an SCA scan is run, we are able to detect if this use case is satisfied.

    .. thumbnail:: ../images/pci/ensure-ip-forwarding-is-disabled.png
          :title: Ensure IP forwarding is disabled
          :align: center
          :width: 100%

+Note that the SCA check IDs for the same requirement may vary depending on the endpoint the SCA scan is being run on.

 - PCI DSS 8.3.7 states that individuals are not allowed to submit a new password/passphrase that is the same as any of the last four passwords/passphrases used.

-   In order to check the password reuse policy and help meet requirement 8.3.7, we have the SCA check **18157 - Ensure password reuse is limited**.
+   In order to check the password reuse policy and help meet requirement 8.3.7, we have the SCA check 18157 **Ensure password reuse is limited** for Ubuntu 14.04 endpoints.
 As such, when an SCA scan is run we are able to detect if the password history policy meets the requirement.

    .. thumbnail:: ../images/pci/ensure-password-reuse-is-limited.png
          :title: Ensure password reuse is limited